-The online solicitation statute is so broad that is has been challenged successfully in the past.
+The online solicitation statute is so broad that it has been challenged successfully in the past.
 The most recent revision came in 2015 after the Court of Criminal Appeals determined the statutory language was too broad.

 The statute explicitly removes a defense that the meeting with a minor or purported minor did not occur.
-Instead, the certain portions of the statute criminalize mere conversations.
+Instead, certain portions of the statute criminalize mere conversations.

 In Texas, it not a defense to online solicitation of a minor if:

 It is a legal defense if the accused was married to the minor, or if the accused was not more than three years older than the minor and the minor consented to the conduct.

 Individuals who enter a plea of guilty or are found guilty of Online Solicitation of a Minor will be required to register as a sex offender for a period of 10 years.
 Even if they are placed on deferred adjudication or straight probation, they will be required to register as a sex offender.